Cycle classes on the moduli of K3 surfaces in positive characteristic

 The marking has discriminant $-2^{10}$ which is $-1$ up to squares just as in the previous example.
-Hence we are in the twisted even case (with $m=6$) and again Theorem \ref{Twisted classes} applies. \end{proof} \end{proposition} \begin{remark} Also in this case there is an arithmetic proof of the impossibility of $\sigma_0=6$.
+Hence we are in the twisted even case (with $m=6$) and again Theorem \ref{Twisted classes} applies. \end{proof} \end{proposition} \begin{remark} Also in this case there is an arithmetic proof of the impossibility of $\sigma_0=6$ (using as above that the scalar product on $P$ is divisible by $p$ and that its rank is not divisible by $8$).
 The proof does not extend to characteristic $2$ however as the polarization is not of degree prime to $2$ (and the situation is in fact quite different in characteristic $2$). \end{remark} \end{subsection} \end{section}